Terry Bogard: Voice actors

-Starting with Fatal Fury: The King of Fighters until Neo Geo Heroes: Ultimate Shooting Terry was voiced by Satoshi Hashimoto who also voiced fellow playable character Kim Kaphwan.
+Starting with Fatal Fury 2 until Neo Geo Heroes: Ultimate Shooting Terry was voiced by Satoshi Hashimoto who also voiced fellow playable character Kim Kaphwan.
 When he was replaced, Hashimoto said he was happy that his roles were widely recognized by fans and that he highly enjoyed Terry's character.
 Takashi Kondō replaced Hashimoto for The King of Fighters XIV onward and was very aware of his character's popularity.
 Kondo first met the character through his childhood when playing the video games that feature him.
 He described his character as cool due to his demeanor.

-For the three animated adaptations of Fatal Fury, the character's role was left to Kazuyoshi Nishikori.
+For the three animated adaptations of Fatal Fury, the character's role was left to Kazukiyo Nishikiori.
 In the English dubs of the three works, Terry is voiced by Mark Hildreth.

 Early in SNK Heroines development, the female Terry was meant to still have a masculine voice, but the decision was reversed following disapproval from the game's sound designers.
 Despite fears over the voice actresses' deliveries, in the end SNK felt Terry managed to fit in with the cast.
 Amano believed that SNK was able to explore a more humanistic take on the character through SNK Heroines.